S1N4X/SmithForge/readme.md

 7. Creates convex hull of base for proper intersection
 8. Performs boolean operations for clean combination
 9. Optionally fills out-of-bounds regions
+10. Optionally ensures the final mesh is watertight
-10. Exports final unified model
+11. Exports final unified model

 ## Notes
 - Default overlap is 0.1mm for proper model union (can be changed with --zshift)